pepkit/divvy/docs/configuration.md

 srun {CODE}
 ```

 Template files use variables (*e.g.* `{VARIABLE}`), which will be populated independently for each job.

-`Divvy` comes with a few commonly used templates (in the [submit_templates](https://github.com/pepkit/divvy/tree/master/divvy/submit_templates) folder).
+If you want to make your own templates, you should check out the default templates (in the [submit_templates](https://github.com/pepkit/divvy/tree/master/divvy/submit_templates) folder).
 Many users will not need to tweak the template files, but if you need to, you can also create your own templates, giving `divvy` ultimate flexibility to work with any compute infrastructure in any environment.
-To create a custom template, just follow the examples and put together what you need.
+To create a custom template, just follow the examples.
 Then, point to your custom template in the `submission_template` attribute of a compute package in your `DIVCFG` config file.

-## Configuration file priority lookup

-When `divvy` starts, it checks a few places for the `DIVCFG` file.
-First, the user may may specify a `DIVCFG` file when invoking `divvy` either from the command line or from within python.
-If the file is not provided, `divvy` will next look file in the `$DIVCFG` environment variable.
-If it cannot find one there, then it will load a default configuration file with a few basic compute packages.
-We recommend setting the `DIVCFG` environment variable as the most convenient use case.

 ## Resources